Skip to main content

 The end-point also has the following optional parameters:

-: text or number - filters by "field-name".
+• <nome-do-campo>: text or number - filters by "field-name".
 View Field name in Element Attributes and Filter by form fields

-parameters to paginate the response or to get the data progressively (as entered into the system).
+Use the from and to parameters to paginate the response or to get the data progressively (as entered into the system).

-For example, the URI to access the responses from the "Personal Data Form", starting at 12:00:00 on 01/01/2025 in Brazilian official time would be:
+For example, the URI to access the responses of the "Personal Data Form" starting from 18:00:00 on December 31, 2025, in the official Brazilian time zone (zone offset -03:00) would be:

-GET https://api2.hashdata.app/v1/export/forms/66f172c1dbb522a3729ab9a1/responses?from=2025-01-01T15:00:00Z
+GET https://api2.hashdata.app/v1/export/forms/66f172c1dbb522a3729ab9a1/responses?from=2025-12-31T21:00:00Z

 And, the URI to access the responses sent between 01/01/2025 and 02/01/2025 in Brazilian official time would be: